 6th Year Weekly Grinds

-Commencing in September 2021, our 6th Year Weekly Grinds will offer students more flexibility than ever before.
-Students can experience our live and interactive weekly grinds by attending classes either:
+Our 6th Year Weekly Grinds will offer students more flexibility than ever before.
+Students can experience our live and interactive weekly grinds by attending classes either:…

 - On-site: We offer on-site classroom-based weekly grinds from both our Stillorgan and Killester venues.